-This is not (yet) an oft-repeated family favourite.
+This is destined to become an oft-repeated family favourite.
 It popped up once in a Twitter Party (yup - there is such a thing - will explain below).
-They looked yummy, I love lentils, and it is, after all, the International Year of Pulses - so I tried them - and will make them again!
+They looked yummy, I love lentils, and it is, after all, the International Year of Pulses (2016) - so I tried them - and will make them again!
 The recipe comes from Lentils Canada - a site loaded with ideas and information that I encourage you to visit.
 Their recipe, however, had a few tiny glitches, so I modified.
 I also offer a link to a vegetarian version.
 (BTW - The Cooking Badge blog post explains why I was inspired to share this recipe.
 Check it out!)

 I wondered why the meatballs had to be browned first, but then realized the recipe ends with a cream sauce made in the same pan, so the browning helps to build the flavour profile.
 Clearly I have not eaten Swedish meatballs (or dined at IKEA) enough to remember the sauce!
 Have to say that the sauce did not knock it out of the park for me, so the next day I did a Honey Garlic sauce.
 Corey Mintz had written about his experience butchering at Sanagan’s Meat Locker (great little shop, BTW on Baldwin Street in Kensington Market).
 The butchers often make meatballs for their break.
 Corey shared that recipe as well as the honey garlic sauce.
 It was a terrific coincidence - reading the article on the day I faced a batch of leftover lentil meatballs - worked out great!